cfw-guide/ios.cfw.guide/_pages/en_US/blocking-jailbreak-detection.md

 1. Here, you can either disable tweaks entirely in this application, or configure individual tweaks.
    - To configure individual tweaks, enable "Override Configuration", which will open up options to only allow specific tweaks or deny specific tweaks.
    - For example, to allow only Liberty Lite, you'd select `Allow`, then select `zzzzzLiberty`.
+   - If you're using A-Bypass, you'd enable `!ABypass2` instead.

 ## KernBypass (iOS 12.0 - 14.2)